Davide Rebellin: Death

 Rebellin was hit by a truck and killed while out on a training ride on 30 November 2022, at the age of 51.

 According to the Austrian newspaper Der Standard, Rebellin was killed instantly in the incident, which took place at Montebello Vicentino shortly before midday.
 The German truck driver stopped briefly, then fled the scene.
 Police were able to reconstruct the incident and identify the driver.
 Witnesses had photographed the driver at the scene.
 The driver had been found guilty of a similar offence before.
+The driver turned himself in to German authorities in June 2023, awaiting a decision on extradition to Italy.
+According to prosecutors, the man had tried to destroy evidence by cleaning the vehicle with "a strong cleaning detergent".
+He had earlier been charged with fleeing the scene of an accident in Southern Italy in 2001 as well as for driving under the influence in 2014.
+The alleged perpetrator's name was given as Wolfgang Rieke, his extradition to Italy was confirmed by a German court on 6 July 2023.
+He was eventually sentenced to four years in prison.

 Doping

 In April 2009, the IOC announced that six athletes had tested positive during the 2008 Summer Olympics, without mentioning names or sports.
-Later, rumors emerged that the athletes included two cyclists, one of them a medal winner.
+Later, rumours emerged that the athletes included two cyclists, one of them a medal winner.
 The Italian Olympic committee then confirmed that a male Italian cyclist had tested positive for CERA during the men's road race, without identifying a name.
 The next day, on 29 April 2009, the Italian Olympic committee confirmed that Rebellin was an involved athlete.
 Rebellin's agent sent a request for the analysis of the B sample which was later also confirmed to be positive.
 The Italian National Olympic Committee subsequently took Rebellin to court, seeking €500,000 in damages and a twelve-month custodial sentence under an Italian law passed in 2000 allowing for athletes who dope to be jailed for up to three years.
 However, in 2015 a court in Padova ruled that he had no criminal case to answer, in addition to clearing him of charges of tax evasion.